|

 Joined: Jul 2005

 What a fun, inventive little vignette, Shayne.
 I love how you keep coming up with these.
-I quite enjoyed that. smile Thanks!
+I quite enjoyed that.
+Thanks!

-"Superman is a guy who's seen wonders we'll never see and Lois is to him, one of those wonders."
+Chris "Superman is a guy who's seen wonders we'll never see and Lois is to him, one of those wonders."

 Joined: Apr 2003